 Citizen (still Sheilagh): “Thanks, but no thanks.
 I’ll just take the support, the advice and any grants going, cheers.”

 Community worker: “Yerra, go on.
 There’s no charge for the tattoo.
 Also, Sheilagh, it’s necessary for us to meet our EU programme visibility requirements.”

-Citizen, recognising that there’s no escape: “Hmm… It’s a nice logo, I suppose – very colourful.
+Citizen, recognising that EU requirements trump all: “Hmm… It’s a nice logo, I suppose – very colourful.
 OK, go on so, put ‘Sigh-cap’ on my forearm.”

 I reached for the needle and a biro.
-“Now, please sign this 12-page form exonerating us of any responsibility if it discolours, or if anything else goes wrong.
-Like you dying.”
+“Now, please sign this 12-page form exonerating us of any responsibility if it discolours, or anything else goes wrong.”

 “Done.
 Congratulations!
 You’ve been SICAPPED,” I told her.